Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Perfect Binding

-You might not think of a paperback book as something you can make by hand, but it can be done.
-In addition to some of the common materials we’ve already talked about, you may need some bookbinding clips and a bone scorer or bone folder, which is a tool that helps you fold paper.
+In addition to some of the common materials mentioned earlier, you may need some bookbinding clips and a bone scorer or bone folder, which is a tool that helps you fold paper.

 Spiral Binding